tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/category.md

 <EndpointBadge method="POST" url="https://api.tapeapp.com/v1/app" />

 A category field can be created as part of an App creation.
-Here is an example request body for creating an excerp of a leads app within a workspace with ID 1.
+Here is an example request body for creating an excerpt of a leads app within a workspace with ID 1.

 The app contains a `single_category` field "Pipeline Stage".
 Other useful fields for a leads app, like "Name", "Company" or "Notes" are omitted for brevity.
 `multi_category` fields are created in the same way as `single_category` fields.